Entering Multiple Donations for One Date

 Finding Donors

-Checking and Saving your Work
+Checking your Work and Counting Cash

 If you are working from input sheets that have subtotaled the day's entries by donation category, and want to make sure that you have entered everything properly before saving, you can click the Totals by Category button at the bottom of the window, beside the overall total.
 That will tell you how many donors you have made donations for, how many individual donations that includes, the dollar total, and a breakdown of numbers of donations and dollar amounts by donation category.